marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 and save and exit using `ctrl+x` and typing `y` at the prompt to save.
 Now open up `http://yourserver/info.php` in your browser.

-If should ask you to download the file.
-Classic symptom of PHP not being installed.
+It should ask you to download the file.
+This is a classic symptom of PHP not being installed.
 But we checked it on the command line!
 I hear you cry.
 Yes, we did, but I hope by now you're starting to spot a theme.
 The default opscode community cookbooks tend to do the absolute minimum required, and you have to explicitly say if you want something to be installed.
-Taking a look through the PHP cookbooks' recipes there doesn't seem to be anything relevant, but looking inside apache's recipes you should notice a mod_php5 recipe.
+Taking a look through the PHP cookbook's recipes there doesn't seem to be anything relevant, but looking inside apache's recipes you should notice a mod_php5 recipe.
 That's what we want, so let's add that to our `run_list`.

     {
       "apache": {